Linaro/OpenCSD/HOWTO.md

 Generating coverage files for Feedback Directed Optimization: AutoFDO
 ---------------------------------------------------------------------

 Below is an example of using ARM ETM for autoFDO.
+The updates to the perf support for this is experimental and available on the 'autoFDO' branch of the [perf-opencsd github repository][1].

-It requires autofdo (https://github.com/google/autofdo) and gcc version 5.
+It also requires autofdo (https://github.com/google/autofdo) and gcc version 5.
 The bubble sort example is from the AutoFDO tutorial (https://gcc.gnu.org/wiki/AutoFDO/Tutorial).

         $ gcc-5 -O3 sort.c -o sort_optimized